Skip to main content

 Biography

 I am originally from Greater Manchester.
 I was lucky to study as an undergraduate at the University of York, in the Department of History (1985-88).
 I was equally fortunate to work with Keith Wrightson, who supervised my doctoral work at Jesus College, Cambridge.
 This focused on the history of Derbyshire mining villages in the seventeenth century.
 Eventually, my doctoral dissertation formed the basis for my first book, albeit with a rather longer chronology.
 I have held a Scouloudi Research Fellowship at the Institute of Historical Research (1992-3), a British Academy Research Fellowship at University College London (1995-6), a Leverhulme Research Fellowship (2006-8), a Fellowship at Durham University’s Institute of Advanced Study (2012), a Fellowship at the Folger Shakespeare Library (2016), and a Fellowship at the Henry E. Huntington Library (2017).
+In 2022-23, I was the Fletcher Jones Distinuished Fellow at the Huntington Library.
+I am a Fellow of the British Academy and of the Royal Historical Society.
 I have held teaching positions at the University of East London (Dept. of Cultural Studies, 1992-3) the University of Liverpool (Dept. of Economic and Social History, 1993-5) and the University of East Anglia (School of History, 1996-2013).
 In April 2013, I joined the Department of History at Durham University as Professor of Social History.
-I have acted as historical advisor on the play 'Common' at the National Theatre and am currently woirking as historical advisor on a play depicting the Eyam plague of 1665 to be staged at the Globe Theatre.
-I have written for BBC Radio 4 and have appeared several times on BBC Radio and on Channel Four.
+I have acted as historical advisor on the play 'Common' at the National Theatre and a play depicting the Eyam plague of 1665 staged at the Globe Theatre.
+I have written for BBC Radio 4 and have appeared several times on BBC Radio, ITV and Channel Four.
+This involved working with Benjamin Zephaniah, Alice Roberts, Melvyn Bragg, Bettany Hughes and Suzie Lipscomb.

 Doctoral supervision

 I am happy to supervise research students working in any aspect of English social history (broadly conceived!), c.1480-1850.
 I specialize in the use of archival court records to 'get at' the mental worlds of that diverse group whom the Levellers called the ‘poorer and middling sort of people’: traders, farmers, artisans, labourers, cottagers, smallholders, miners, weavers, and the poor.
-Increasingly, I also find myself interested in the ruling elite of early modern society - the gentry and the nobility.
 I am interested in the comparative history of social memory and I have written some science fiction criticism.
-I also have an interest in the history of the British Left in the late twentieth century.

 Doctoral work I have supervised, or am currently supervising: